Skip to main content

 Smoke complaints are handled by the Department of Environmental Quality.
 Their hotline is 1-888-997-7888.
 If you have a complaint about smoke, please call the DEQ hotline.
 It is left to individuals and their neighbors to work out any issues.
 People should seek out legal advice in the cases where a nuisance is created, or through their landlord in the case of community property.
 The Fire Department does not get involved in local legal matters or neighbor complaints.
 9-1-1 should only be called in cases of an emergency: fire spread, people burned or injured – in other words, an imminent danger to life and property.

-If you have any questions about burning activities, please contact our Fire & Life Safety Officer at 541-360-0029 during business hours.
+If you have any questions about burning activities, please contact our Deputy Chief at 541-360-0029 during business hours.

 Link - Oregon Open Burning Guide - a publication from the State of Oregon Department of Environmental Quality